johannschopplich/kirby-vue3-starterkit/README.md

 ## Caching & Offline Capability With Service Worker

-Even without a service worker installed, the frontend will store pages between indiviual routes/views ([in-memory store](frontend/src/store/kirbyStore.js)).
+Even without a service worker installed, the frontend will store pages between indiviual routes/views.
 When you reload the tab, the data for each page is freshly fetched from the API once again.

 For offline capability of your Vue app, you can choose to activate the included [service worker](frontend/src/serviceWorker.js).